marvinlinn/marvinlinn/README.md

 ### Hi friends! 👋

 I'm a high school student in Portland, OR!
 I picked up coding after finding the need to for a side project and quickly found a passion for building various projects in code.
-My current skillset includes:
+My current programming skillset includes:
 * HTML/CSS
 * JavaScript (& jQuery)
 * MongoDB **_Currently Learning_**